jmciver/phoronix-undef-to-poison/README.md

 ENTRY_POINT_OPTIONS are:

 Build & Test:
-[-b|--build]    to build a bootstrap version of the llvm project [--build-debug] to build a debug version of the llvm project [-t|--test]     to run llvm release2 check-all target
+[-b|--build]          to build a bootstrap version of the llvm project [--build-target=NAME] to build a CMakePresets.json target [-t|--test]           to run llvm release2 check-all target

 Phoronix:
 [-p|--phoronix] to run Phoronix tests